CentaurusInfra/arktos/docs/setup-guide/multi-node-dev-scal-up-cluster.md

 6. Test whether the ngnix application can be deployed successfully

-NOTE: You need first run the following command to create clusterrolebinding 'system-node-role-bound' to bind the group 'system:nodes' to clusterrole 'system:node' so that the master node has corresponding permission to get secret for every namespace and transfer the secret to worker node during pod creation.
+NOTE: (Optional)You need first run the following command to create clusterrolebinding 'system-node-role-bound' to bind the group 'system:nodes' to clusterrole 'system:node' so that the master node has corresponding permission to get secret for every namespace and transfer the secret to worker node during pod creation.

 ```bash
 ./cluster/kubectl.sh create clusterrolebinding system-node-role-bound --clusterrole=system:node --group=system:nodes